alief1996/Docker-Zero-to-Hero/networking.md

 # Docker Networking

 Networking allows containers to communicate with each other and with the host system.
-Containers run isolated from the host system and need a way to communicate with each other and with the host system.and laptop
+Containers run isolated from the host system and this page is modified and need a way to communicate with each other and with the host system.and laptop

 By default, Docker provides two network drivers for you, the bridge and the overlay drivers.